dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ## Conditional Access for protected browsers

 The Managed Browser is now an approved client app for Conditional Access.
 This means that you can restrict mobile browser access to Azure AD-connected web apps where users can only use the Managed Browser, blocking access from any other unprotected browsers such as Safari or Chrome.
-This protection can be applied to Azure resources like Exchange Online and SharePoint Online, the Office portal, and even on-premises sites that you have exposed to external users via the [Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started).
+This protection can be applied to Azure resources like Exchange Online and SharePoint Online, the Microsoft 365 admin center, and even on-premises sites that you have exposed to external users via the [Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started).

 To restrict Azure AD-connected web apps to use the Intune Managed Browser on mobile platforms, you can create a Conditional Access policy requiring approved client applications.